Skip to main content

 • The LRS shall support authentication using the DoD’s Identity, Credentialing, and Access Management (ICAM) https://dodcio.defense.gov/Library policies.

-• If considering integration with an LMS or any other system, the LRS cannot simply trust the other system and must take measures to ensure data integrity by preventing spoofing or implementing a direct pipeline that accepts unauthorized users to send data to the LRS or send data that is not about the appropriate Actor.
+• If considering integration with an LMS or any other system, the LRS cannot simply trust the other system and must take measures to ensure data integrity by preventing spoofing or implementing a direct pipeline accepting unauthorized users to send data to the LRS or send data that is not about the appropriate Actor.

 • Any xAPI Statements used to replicate SCORM should be modeled after those used in cmi5.
 An example would be tracking the completion of a performance task on a standalone application that does not report to an LMS.